Topic: Legislation — California and Federal

 Drought-tolerant landscaping reduces the amount of water used on traditional lawns

-Water conservation has become a way of life throughout the West with a growing recognition that the supply of water is not unlimited.
+Water conservation has become a way of life throughout the West with a growing recognition that water supply is not unlimited.

-Drought is the most common motivator of increased water conservation but the gradual drying of the West as a result of climate change means the amount of fresh water available for drinking, irrigation, industry and other uses must be used as efficiently as possible.
+Drought is the most common motivator of increased water conservation.
+However, the gradual drying of the West due to climate change means the amount of fresh water available for drinking, irrigation, industry and other uses must be used as efficiently as possible.

 Aquapedia background Colorado River Basin Map